CSA-OCP-GER/unicorn/challenges.1.aad.md

 # Housekeeping #

-If you created an AAD tenant for testing purposes, delete the directory via the Azure Portal under ***Azure Active Directory > Overview*** and click "Delete directory".
+If you created an AAD tenant for testing purposes and don't need it anymore **after the workshop**, delete the directory via the Azure Portal under ***Azure Active Directory > Overview*** ("Delete directory" button).
-In case you get any errors due to enterprise application that cannot be delete, here's help: <https://blogs.msdn.microsoft.com/kennethteo/2017/09/19/deleting-azure-ad-tenant/>
+In case you get any errors due to enterprise applications that cannot be delete, here's help: <https://blogs.msdn.microsoft.com/kennethteo/2017/09/19/deleting-azure-ad-tenant/>